havatv/qgisnnjoinplugin/help/source/index.rst

   (the centroid - *QgsGeometry.centroid*) to allow the use of spatial indexes also for non-point input layers.

-- The user can choose to use a spatial index for the join layer if the input layer is a point layer.
+- If the input layer is a point layer and the join layer is not a point layer, the user can choose to base the join on the simplified geometries of the spatial index for the join layer.
-  The results will not be exact (the join is based on the geometry approximation of the spatial index).
+  The results will not be exact, but the speed should increase.

 - The user can choose the prefix of the join layer attributes in the output layer.